 Another significant difference is cost, although this factor differs widely depending on where the dog is purchased or bred.

-Since the Mini Aussie is a sort of designer breed, meaning they are carefully bred for a specific trait(s), they are typically more expensive than a normal Australian Shepherd.
+Since the Mini Aussie is a sort of designer breed, meaning they are carefully bred for specific traits, they are typically more expensive than a standard Australian Shepherd.
 The cost of a purebred Mini Aussie can range from $1,000-2,000, whereas a purebred Australian Shepherd can be acquired for $600-$1,000

 What is the Difference Between a Toy and Mini Aussie?